 - Loss of services performed by the deceased

-What Is the Georgia Statute of Limitations for Wrongful Death Claims?
+What Is the Statute of Limitations for Wrongful Death Claims in Georgia?

 However, there are exceptions to this rule.
 For example, if the fatality involved a criminal act or something that violated Georgia law, then the two-year clock for filing a wrongful death suit might be paused until after the criminal trial is completed.
 There are also exceptions if a government entity was at least partially responsible for the death.